Arranging Your SIAMS

-- The schedule will be constructed locally and approved by the National Society.
+- The schedule will be constructed locally and approved by the Church of England Education Office.

 - Schools will receive seven days notice of a SIAMS inspection – ie a phone call and email confirmation from the DBE office in “week 1” indicating the preferred inspection day which will be no later than Friday of “week 2”.

 Dates between which your school has its last SIAMS If graded Good or Outstanding your next SIAMS will be in the academic year If graded Satisfactory your next SIAMS will be in the academic year September 2012 to July 2013 2017 - 2018 September 2013 to July 2014 2018 - 2019 September 2014 to July 2015 2019 - 2020 2017 - 2018 September 2015 to July 2016 2020 - 2021 2018 - 2019 September 2016 to July 2017 2021 - 2022 2019 - 2020